cjcon90/cjcon90/README.md

 ![CJCON90](https://res.cloudinary.com/cjcon90/image/upload/v1598902655/github_readme/github_cover_ai5g6d.png)

-# Welcome 👋
+# Welcome :wave:

-Hi, I'm Ciaran (sounds like 'keearan').
+Hi, I'm Ciaran (sounds like 'keearan')

-I'm a professionally qualified child protection social worker, with a lifelong interest for technology.
-In April 2020 I wrote my first HTML `Hello World` and since then I have been self-teaching to try and turn this new found passion into a career!
-I'm eager to build my network and find new opportunities where I can learn more about the wonderful mix of logic and creativity that is web/software development.
+I'm a professionally qualified child protection social worker, with a lifelong passion for technology.
+In April 2020 I wrote my first HTML `Hello World` and since then I have been self-teaching outside of my regular 9-5 to try and turn this new found passion into a career!
+I'm eager to build my network and find new opportunities where I can, to learn more about the wonderful mix of logic and creativity that is web/software development  :computer:

 ## Skills